 People here are honest, friendly, and the vast majority aren’t looking to milk the tourist for everything they’ve got, unlike many other destinations I’ve been to.
 Getting hassled is something I detest as a traveler, and something I love about Colombia is that it is very few and far between, even in some smaller and more touristy towns.

 On the contrary, most police officers are eager to help foreigners and I’ve had a number of them go out of their way for me, walking me to a destination I couldn’t find, or just going above and beyond.
-Unlike Mexico (or even the United States), you don’t have to try to avoid the police here for fear that you’ll be asked for a bribe or end up getting a ticket for god know’s what.
+Unlike Mexico (or the United States, for that matter), you don’t have to try to avoid the police here for fear that you’ll be asked for a bribe or end up getting a ticket for god know’s what.